 If you have a multiple dog home or a dog that goes on regular playdates, when swabbing your dog you also have to be careful to avoid swabbing soon after your dog has shared food, water, or toys with their brother, sister, or friends.
 The reason for this is that contamination from another dog makes it impossible to accurately interpret the intensity readout from a genotyping array.
 When there is DNA from two dogs in the sample instead of one, instead of just three possible genotypes at each marker, there are nine!
 You can think of these as nine combinations of each dog’s set of three possible genotypes (for example– AA|AA, AA|AB, AA|BB, AB|AA, AB|AB, AB|BB, BB|AA, BB|AB, BB|BB).
 So, depending on the amount of contamination, this can make it impossible to convert the intensity readout from the genotyping array into a single genotype call at each marker.
 In a contaminated swab, the intensity readout on a single bead is an average of the genotypes of two dogs, so intensity frequencies in between 0 and 0.5 and 0.5 and 1 occur across the entire genome.
 For example, this is what an intensity readout from a contaminated sample might look like:

 Every so often we get a contaminated sample, and the follow-up swab is perfectly fine.
-But in a few exceedingly rare cases we see the same pattern of contamination in multiple follow up swabs.
+But in a few exceedingly rare cases we see the same pattern of contamination in multiple follow-up swabs.
 This could reflect contamination by the same second dog.
 However, when the intensity readouts are similar multiple times in a row, it is more likely that the dog providing the sample is what’s known as a chimera.
 Take a look at these three samples from the same dog, for example:

 Chimeras are individuals that have cells in their body from two different individuals!
 This happens in dogs and humans alike on occasion.
 Most commonly, this is the result of an individual absorbing a sibling very early in the developmental process.
 We’re not actually sure how common this is in dogs yet.
 More importantly, just because a dog has some chimeric cells in their body does not mean they will have chimeric cells in their mouth/saliva.

-We haven’t seen many cases like this, but rest assured that if this happens with your dog, we will let you know!
 I hope that this primer on DNA genotyping has helped you to understand how the data that we analyze is generated.

 As always, thanks for Embarking with us!